camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-installation.md

 sidebar_label: "Overview"
 ---

-Please refer to the [Installation Guide](/self-managed/platform-deployment/overview.md) for details on how to install Zeebe in a private cloud or on your own hardware.
+Refer to the [installation guide](/self-managed/platform-deployment/overview.md) for details on how to install Zeebe in a private cloud or on your own hardware.

 Within this section you will find detailed information about: